promanenko/gigaspaces-sbp-jekyll/spring-data-basic.markdown

 {%endhighlight%}

- #### <a name="custom"/>3.2 Custom Methods
+# Custom Methods

-It is often needed to add custom methods with your implementation to repository interfaces.
+Custom methods can be added to repository interfaces.
 Spring Data allows you to provide custom repository code and still utilize basic CRUD features and query method functionality.
 To extend your repository, you first define a separate interface with custom methods declarations:

 {%highlight java%}
 public interface PersonRepositoryCustom {